CeloCruz/LeadScoring/README.md

 ## Project Overview
 **Objective:** To build an efficient lead scoring model for X Education that identifies potential leads with higher conversion chances.

 **Description:** Lead scoring plays a critical role in optimizing lead conversion rates.
-In this project, we focus on developing a robust lead scoring model tailored for X Education.
+In this project, we focus on developing a robust lead-scoring model tailored for X Education.
 The key aspects of this project are as follows:

 **Data Exploration:** We embark on a comprehensive exploration of the dataset, gaining insights into customer attributes and the distribution of lead conversions and non-conversions.